Conrad (name)

-Conrad is a Germanic masculine given name and a surname.
+Conrad is a German masculine given name and a surname.

 Origin and meaning

-It is derived from the Proto-Germanic name Konrad, from conja meaning "bold" and rad "counsel".
+It is derived from the Proto-Germanic name Konrad, from conja (meaning 'bold') and rad ('counsel').
 It was the name of a 10th-century bishop of Constance, and became popular in post-medieval English, and post-medieval French.
 It regained popularity in the English-speaking world in the 19th century.
 It is recorded as a surname as early as 1297.

 There are over one hundred forms and spelling variants of the surname.
 In English, Coonrod is a variant spelling and a variant pronunciation of Conrad.
 (Note: This confusion in spelling and pronunciation was the crux of a legal dissent in the case of Carpenter v. the State before the Missouri Supreme Court in 1843.)
 Variants in other languages include: